-Where a company can no longer service its financial obligations – preference shares are given preferential treatment, i.e. they are paid out before ordinary shares.
-Preference shares vary and, depending on their structure, can be classified as ‘hybrid’ or ‘convertible’ securities, taking on characteristics of both debt and equity.
+Where a company can no longer meet its financial obligations and falls into insolvency, preference shares receive preferential treatment.
+This means that they are paid out before ordinary shares.
+Preference shares vary and, depending on their structure, can be classified as ‘hybrid’ or ‘convertible’ securities.
+This means that they take on characteristics of both debt and equity.

 Preference shares can be unlisted (for private companies) or listed (for public companies) on the Australian Stock Exchange (ASX).
-They are similar to bonds in that they typically have a fixed ‘maturity date’.
+They are similar to bonds in that they typically have a fixed maturity date.
+Meaning, there is a fixed date for when the you will recieve the money that you had invested.

 Like ordinary shares, preference shares provide income payments in the form of dividends.
-The rate at which preference share dividends are paid is either fixed or floating.
+The rate that preference share dividends are paid is either fixed or floating.

-Convertible: Convertible preference shares start off by paying fixed dividends at regular intervals, and then convert to ordinary shares or become redeemable for cash at a specified rate and time.|
+|Convertible||Convertible preference shares start off by paying fixed dividends at regular intervals.
+Then, they convert to ordinary shares or become redeemable for cash at a specified rate and time.|

-Converting: Unlike convertible preference shares, these shares must convert to ordinary shares and usually do so at a fixed-dollar amount.|
+|Converting||Unlike convertible preference shares, these shares must convert to ordinary shares and usually do so at a fixed-dollar amount.|

-Cumulative: If, one year, the company is not able to pay its dividends owing to its shareholders, the dividends simply accrue and are paid out when the company is more profitable and financially stable.
-Only once these dividends are paid to the cumulative preference shareholders will the ordinary shareholders be paid.
+|Cumulative||If a company is not able to pay the dividends that they owe to shareholders, the dividends simply accrue and the company pays them when they are financially stable.
+Only after the cumulative preference shareholders receive their dividends will the ordinary shareholders also recieve payment.|

-Redeemable: Shareholders with redeemable preference shares may redeem these for cash at the discretion of the company.|
+|Redeemable||Shareholders with redeemable preference shares may redeem these for cash at the discretion of the company.|

 In terms of the distribution of dividend payments, preference shareholders will also take priority over ordinary shareholders.
 These dividends are based on the profits of the company.